ChandeOk/billiard-test/README.md

 Move mouse into white ball to push it.

 Pause the game and click on white ball to change it color.

+Adjust the force by moving slider on bottom.